Where does coronavirus relief stand in Congress?

 TRUMP SIGNS 2-DAY STOPGAP BILL ALLOWING CONGRESS MORE TIME TO NEGOTIATE CORONAVIRUS RELIEF

-He blamed the delay on a proposal from Sen. Pat Toomey, R-Penn., to end five Federal Reserve emergency lending programs.
-Democrats say the GOP effort would hamper the incoming Biden Administration from responding to the economic crisis.
+Hoyer and Schumer blamed the delay on a proposal from Sen. Pat Toomey, R-Penn., to end five Federal Reserve emergency lending programs.
+Democrats say the GOP effort would hamper the incoming Biden administration from responding to the economic crisis.

-The Biden Transition team has gotten involved, too, with incoming National Economic Council Director Brian Deese saying "the package should not include unnecessary provisions that would hamper the Treasury Department and the Federal Reserve’s ability to fight economic crises."
+The Biden transition team has gotten involved, too, with incoming National Economic Council Director Brian Deese saying "the package should not include unnecessary provisions that would hamper the Treasury Department and the Federal Reserve’s ability to fight economic crises."

-There are still pushes by lawmakers on both sides of the aisle for $1,200 in direct payments, compared to $600 checks for most Americans.
+There are still pushes by lawmakers on both sides of the aisle for $1,200 in direct payments, compared to $600 checks for most Americans currently proposed.

 NANCY PELOSI, MITCH MCCONNELL RECEIVE COVID-19 VACCINE

 As congressional leaders try to strike a final deal on coronavirus relief, appropriators also need to finalize a $1.4 trillion omnibus spending package to fund the government through next fall.
-A third and less controversial package of typical yearend authorizations of expiring programs also needs to pass.
+A third and less controversial package of typical year-end authorizations of expiring programs also needs to pass.

 The goal is for all three of these packages to be combined into a giant bill that will likely be in the $2.3 trillion range.